Morriar/csg_debug_2017/bugs/doors/PUBLIC/README.md

 ## Usage

-The program takes no arguments and will inspect files in the `data/` directory.
+The program takes the directory with the data as arguments.
 For each file in the directory it prints acceptation or rejection orders.

 ~~~
-./test.sh
+./test.sh data
 ~~~

 ## Developers